Why Do Children Get Diabetes?

 When your body contracts a common ailment like cold, your immune system produces antibodies to fight it, leaving it exhausted.
 With the antibodies getting consumed to destroy the cold, insulin production goes down, resulting in diabetes.

 They can be a trigger for Type I diabetes as they destroy insulin-producing cells.
 However, this is not a common cause of diabetes and occurs only in case of a history of low immunity.

 Lack of physical activity

 Little to no physical activity decreases the functioning of the cells that are responsible for insulin production.
 Consequently, blood sugar levels are affected, leading to diabetes.

 Eating carbohydrates which are easily absorbed by the body and converted into stored fat, like sugar, chocolate, sweets and products that contain starch can increase the load on the pancreatic gland.
 Gradual exhaustion of insulin cells leads to diabetes.

 Symptoms of diabetes include increased thirst, urination, hunger, fatigue, blurred vision, numbness or tingling in the feet or hands, sores that do not heal, and unexplained weight loss.
 Symptoms of type I diabetes are easily observed whereas those of type II diabetes often develop over a period of time.
 People with Type II diabetes do not learn that they have the disease until diabetes-related health problems, such as blurred vision or heart trouble, develop.

-Babies who are bottle fed soon after birth are more prone to contracting diabetes as, readymade formula contains a cow’s milk protein that affects the normal functioning of the pancreas.
+Babies who are bottle-fed soon after birth are more prone to contracting diabetes as the readymade formula contains a cow’s milk protein that affects the normal functioning of the pancreas.
 Breast milk has nutrients that protect your baby from the possibility of early diabetes and improves the immune system.